 If you feel that the situation has affected your performance, please inform ACCA directly by submitting details of your complaint via the Exams section of the myACCA portal

-Important information - please note that unfortunately complaints in relation to your exam centre will not be accepted for consideration following the 15 of June 2018, in addition will not be considered following the June 2018 results release.
+Important information - please note that unfortunately complaints in relation to your exam centre will not be accepted for consideration following 15 March 2019, in addition will not be considered following the March 2019 results release.
 Please ensure that you notify ACCA via the afore mentioned process, within the appropriate time period.

 ACCA recognises that some students may experience difficult personal circumstances or experience small technical issues at a computer based exam centre.
 If this is the case for you and the circumstances have affected your examinations, please inform ACCA directly by submitting details of your mitigating circumstances via the Exams section of the myACCA portal

 It is important for you to provide any documentary evidence you may have in relation to your circumstances.
-You must contact ACCA with details of any mitigating circumstances you wish to be considered by 15 June 2018 for the June session, in order for the situation to be considered during the results process.
-Additional documentation submitted after the 15 June 2018 may not be considered.
+You must contact ACCA with details of any mitigating circumstances you wish to be considered by 15 March for the March session, in order for the situation to be considered during the results process.
+Additional documentation submitted after 15 March may not be considered.

-Important information - please note that unfortunately circumstances will not be accepted for consideration following the 15 of June 2018, in addition will not be considered following the June 2018 results release.
+Important information - please note that unfortunately circumstances will not be accepted for consideration following 15 March 2019, in addition will not be considered following the March 2019 results release.
 Please ensure that you notify ACCA via the afore mentioned process, within the appropriate time period.

 Due to the flexible availability of on-demand computer based exams (CBEs), students affected by personal circumstances likely to impact their exam performance will NOT be eligible to submit a request under this policy.
 CBE students are advised to re-schedule their exam to a more convenient time.
 Any problems experienced at an on-demand exam centre should be taken up with the CBE centre personnel directly.